darkn3rd/script-tut/README.md

 ## Terminology

-It is unfortunate that there are a variety of terms, sometiems conflicting, used to decribe consistent and common concepts found throughtout many of these scripting lanaguages.
+It is unfortunate that there are a variety of terms, sometimes conflicting, used to describe consistent and common concepts found throughout many of these scripting languages.
 Here is a list of terms used within this tutorial:

 * **argument** - *item of information provided to a program when it is started.
 A program can have many command-line arguments that identify sources or destinations of information, or that alter the operation of the program* [http://en.wikipedia.org/wiki/Command-line_argument#Arguments].
-The term arguments used here is an abbreviated name of command-line arguments, and thus explictly refers to arguments that are passed in from the command-line.
+The term arguments used here is an abbreviated name of command-line arguments, and thus explicitly refers to arguments that are passed in from the command-line.

 * **flag** - special type of **option** (and thus a special type of **argument**) that is not proceeded or coupled with other data.
-The **flag** (also called a **switch**) represents binary state, on or off, or true or false, and its existence on the command line signfies an *on* or *true* state.
+The **flag** (also called a **switch**) represents binary state, on or off, or true or false, and its existence on the command line signifies an *on* or *true* state.

 * **function** - *a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output* [http://en.wikipedia.org/wiki/Mathematical_functions].
-A function could be thought of as a buroutine that explicitly returns a value.
+A function could be thought of as a subroutine that explicitly returns a value.

 * **option** - special type of argument that is prepended by a dash ```-``` character.
 This signifies that the operation of a command will be modified.